-- i.
-Completing 5 years of service,
+- 1. Completing 5 years of service,

-- ii.
-Attaining the Normal Retirement Age of 62 while in continuous employment, or
+- 2. Attaining the Normal Retirement Age of 62 while in continuous employment, or

-- iii.
-Death while in continuous employment.
+- 3. Death while in continuous employment.

-Additional Deposits (Incoming Rollover or Transfers) - Participants in the Deferred Compensation Program are eligible to roll over both their before-tax and after-tax assets from other eligible retirement plans into the 401(k) and 457 Plans.
+Additional Deposits (Incoming Rollover or Transfers) - Participants in the Deferred Compensation Program are eligible to roll over both their before-tax and roth assets from other eligible retirement plans into the 401(k) and 457 Plans.
 Under certain conditions, both Plans accepts rollovers from all eligible retirement plans (as defined by the Code), including 401(a), 457, 401(k), 403(b), and rollover IRAs.